abhijeetsinghx07/Python_Playground/__master_basics__/__problems__.md

 Return the absolute value of the argument.

-12. Monthly Calendar Display

-Write a program that prints the calendar for a given month and year.
+12. Write a program that prints the calendar for a given month and year.

 Note : Use 'calendar' module.

-13. Multi-line Here Document

-Write a program to print the following 'here document'.
+13. Write a program to print the following 'here document'.

 Sample string :
 a string that you "don't" have to escape